 This means that we continue to ensure that everyone working in the school has successfully completed the necessary clearances to enable them to work with our children.
-All our staff have completed the appropriate safeguarding training and we are working towards every member of staff to be Prevent trained.
+All our staff have completed the appropriate safeguarding training and every member of staff is Prevent trained.
 We also have a specifically trained team as the nominated Safeguarding and Prevent Leads within our school.

 Designated Safeguarding and Prevent Lead: Mrs H Bath.

 Deputy Safeguarding Leads: Mrs A Davis, Mrs J Bowden.

 Safeguarding and Prevent Governor: Mrs R Rooke.

 Since 2015, schools have had a legal responsibility to promote children's welfare by taking steps to prevent young people from being drawn into terrorism, extremism and radicalisation.

 Schools have been tasked to build young people's resilience and promote British Values to prevent radicalisation.
 They also need to provide a safe place in which children can have age appropriate discussions of some potentially controversial topics and be given the knowledge and confidence to challenge extremist beliefs.